mrprint/substrings/README.md

-# The tool designed to find the most frequently occurring sequences in a gigabyte binary file
+# The tool designed to find the most frequently occurring sequences in a gigabyte-sized binary file

 For Windows at the moment.